dated April 27

 - A positive charge (such as a proton) occurs if there is a region of at the boundary of particlehigher energy density the.

-- Charges of the same name repel because their wave structures create a region of increased energy density between them, which creates a repulsion effect.
+- Charges of the same name repel because their wave structures increase the change in energy density in space, which creates a repulsion effect.

-- Dissimilar charges are attracted because their wave structures complement each other, creating a region of reduced energy density between them, resulting in a pulling effect.
+- Dissimilar charges are attracted because their wave structures complement each other, reduce the change of energy density in space, which leads to the pulling effect.

 This explains the electromagnetic forces without the need to introduce virtual particles, but through fundamental changes in energy density.